-In our homes and businesses we control our air conditioning systems with a thermostat.
+In our homes and businesses, we control our air conditioning systems with a thermostat.
 It’s a modern word based on two ancient Greek ones: thermo (meaning heat) and statos (which means standing and is related to words like stasis, status quo, and static—meaning to stay the same).
 When our home is too hot, the thermostat switches on the air conditioning so things quickly cool down; once the temperature reaches the level we’ve set, the thermostat switches the AC off so we don’t freeze.
 When your air conditioner thermostat is not working the temperature is not staying at the level you have selected.

 The thermostat is a critical piece of technology in any home or business, especially in the Phoenix summer.
 An improperly working thermostat may cause a room to be too warm or too cold.
 If it is too warm then people will be uncomfortable and possibly sweaty.
-This may cause guests or customers to leave and will make family members and co-workers short fused.
+This may cause guests or customers to leave and will make family members and co-workers short-fused.
 If the AC is running too cold then you are wasting power and money.

 Is your home cooling all summer long?
 You may have this common thermostat problem.
 Watch your thermostat throughout the day and see if it comes in direct sunlight at any point, especially when your home is uncomfortable.
 Thermostats in direct sunlight can give false readings of high temperatures, which causes your heater to shut off prematurely or not turn on at all and your air conditioner to continue to run.

 This common thermostat problem is similar to the first, in that in usually manifests itself as an unusually cold home.
-Just as direct sunlight can cause false high readings by your thermostat, placement too close to a heat source like an oven, stove or fireplace will cause your thermostat to register higher temperatures.
+Just as direct sunlight can cause false high readings by your thermostat, placement too close to a heat source like an oven, stove, or fireplace will cause your thermostat to register higher temperatures.

 Is one side of your home always warmer or cooler than the rest?
 Then you may have this thermostat problem.
 For optimum comfort, it is recommended that your thermostat is placed in a central location (usually a hallway).
-This allows for the most even temperature distribution.
+This allows for even temperature distribution.

 Hot and cold spots can also be caused by a variety of other problems.
 If your home has consistently uneven temperatures, you may want to consider zoning your home.